tahersn/workwise-front-end/README.md

 # WorkWise

 WorkWise is a job board application built using Vue3/Vite for the frontend and Django/sqlite for the backend.
-It provides dynamic and responsive user interfaces to interact with the backend through API calls.
+WorkWise-front-end provides dynamic and responsive user interfaces to interact with the backend through API calls.

 ## Get Started